askya/freeradius-automated/README.md

 To quickly repeat the deployment of this infra, I use ansible to automate it.

 3. Work Plan
- · Create site description to hold data required to configure FreeRADIUS · Required modules, servers configurations template
+ · Create site description to hold data required to configure FreeRADIUS.
+ · Required modules, servers configurations template
- · Déploy configuration files onto FreeRADIUS server
+ · Déploy configuration files onto FreeRADIUS server.
- · Install FreeRADIUS
+ · Install FreeRADIUS.
- · Install MariaDB
+ · Install MariaDB.
  · Create databases for FreeRADIUS and create schema
  · Lunch FreeRADIUS with the automated configuration and adjust automation

 4.